 Respond to uncertainty with consistency

-If Ron had written his book recently, he could have added the fears surrounding the first Gulf War in 1990, the bursting bubble of the dot-com craze in 2000, the historically sluggish recovery in 2010 that was accompanied by massive amounts of new government debt, and of course the COVID-19 pandemic that temporarily cut stock market values by a third last year.
+If Ron had written his book recently, he could have added the fears surrounding the bursting bubble of the dot-com craze in 2000, the historically sluggish recovery in 2010 that was accompanied by massive amounts of new government debt, and of course the COVID-19 pandemic that temporarily cut stock market values by a third last year.
 All of these events gave investors pause.